-Limited Assurance Reasonable Assurance er re id ris th ur ab For internal control relevant to missions quantification and eporting, as the basis for dentifying and assessing the isks of material misstatement, he practitioner shall obtain an inderstanding, through inquiries, bout: (Ref: Para.
-A52-A53, A69-A70) a) The control environment; 25R.
-The practitioner shall obtain an understanding of the following components of the entity's internal control relevant to emissions quantification and reporting as the basis for identifying and assessing risks of material misstatement: (Ref: Para.
-A52-A53, A70) (a) The control environment;
+Limited Assurance Reasonable Assurance 25L.
+For internal control relevant to emissions quantification and reporting, as the basis for identifying and assessing the components of the entity' ng 's risks of material misstatement, the practitioner shall obtain an understanding, through inquiries, about: (Ref: Para.
+A52-A53, A69-A70)

+- (a) The control environment; - (b) The information system, including the related business processes, and communication emissions reporting roles and responsibilities and significant matters relating emissions to reporting; and - (c) The results of the entity's risk assessment process.

+emissions quantification and reporting as the basis for identifying and assessing risks of material misstatement: (Ref: Para.
+A52-A53, A70)

-Li mited Assurance Reasonable Assurance Li (b) (c) mited Assurance The information system, including the related business processes, and communication of emissions reporting roles and responsibilities and significant matters relating to emissions reporting; and The results of the entity's risk assessment process.
-Reasonable Assurance(b)The information system, including the related business processes, and communication of emissions reporting roles and responsibilities and significant matters relating to emissions reporting;(c)The entity's risk assessment process;(d)Control activities relevant to the engagement, being those the practitioner judges it necessary to understand in order to assess the risks of material misstatement at the assertion level and design further procedures responsive to assessed risks.
-An assurance engagement does not require an understanding of all the control activities related to each significant type of emission and disclosure in the GHG statement or to every assertion relevant to them; and (Ref: Para.
-A71-A72) (e) Monitoring of controls.
-26R.
-When obtaining the understanding required by paragraph 25R, the practitioner shall evaluate the design of controls and determine whether they have been implemented by performing procedures in addition to inquiry of the entity's personnel.
+- (a) The control environment; - (b) The information system, including the related business processes, and communication of emissions reporting roles and responsibilities and significant matters relating to emissions reporting; - (c) The entity's risk assessment process; - (d) Control activities relevant to the engagement, being the practitioner those judges it necessary understand in order to assess the risks of material misstatement the at assertion level and design further procedures responsive to assessed risks. assurance An engagement does not require an understanding of all the control activities related to each significant type of emission and disclosure in the GHG statement or to every assertion relevant to them; and (Ref: Para.
+A71-A72) Monitoring of controls. (e) - 26R.
+When obtaining the understanding required by paragraph 25R, the practitioner shall evaluate the design of

+Limited Assurance Reasonable Assurance controls and determine whether they have been implemented by performing procedures in addition to inquiry of the entity's personnel responsible for the GHG statement.
 (Ref: Para.
-A52-
+A52-A53)